salbregh/interviewprep_aNewSpring/README.md

-# Virus spread simulation
+# Virus spread simulation :mask: :microbe:
-Technical interview practise, an assignment given by aNewSpring
+Technical interview practise, an assignment given by aNewSpring.

-The assignment given by aNewSpring is to be coded in Java.
 This is a practise technical interview simulation provided by Codam.
-This is my first time writing code in Java, so it might be a bit messy :innocent:.
+The assignment is to be coded in Java This is my first time writing code in Java, so it might be a bit messy :innocent:.
 <!-- add in about anewspring? -->

 ## Assignment